 As I operate as a self-employed person, the ability to export my YNAB data for reporting and for my accountant is crucial.
 For example, within YNAB, I have a master category called Personal Business with related categories listed beneath included Business Income and Business Expenses.
 When exporting from YNAB, I can export to excel and quickly filter only business related transaction - in a mere few minutes.
 At the close of each quarter or each year, I have an excel file with all my transaction history.

 The ability to reconcile your accounts is a process which ensures that what you have logged in YNAB matches what actually happened in your bank account.
-This is crucial as it can demonstrate written cheques that have been written and not yet cashed - it can also help highlight erroneous transactions (wrong amounts or transaction not made by you) through your bank.
+This is crucial as it can demonstrate written cheques that have been written but not yet cashed - it can also help highlight erroneous transactions (wrong amounts or transaction not made by you) through your bank.

 For this example, let's imagine, I have a checking, savings, and credit card account 'on-budget'.
 To reconcile, it is best to work your way through from first account to last.